CodeforNepal/codefornepal.github.io/_posts/2021-04-11-donate-to-save-lives-and-help-nepalis-fight-COVID-19-pandemic.md

 ## Why

 Nepal has run out of hospital beds due to rapidly rising COVID-19 cases.
 The Health Ministry has said that the situation is [“unmanageable”](https://www.nytimes.com/2021/05/01/world/nepal-india-covid.html).
 Just a few weeks ago, Nepal was recording fewer than 100 cases a day.
 On May 1, it recorded over 7,000 COVID-19 cases.
 Data suggests Nepal currently has one of the highest positivity rates in the world and is on track to double its COVID cases every five days.
+There are tons of people who have lost their daily income and are in need of immediate relief.

-This fundraiser is intended to help bring much needed resources and potentially help run a vacant hospital temporarily in Kathmandu that will provide upto **300 general ward beds and 35 ICU beds.**
+This fundraiser is intended to help bring much needed resources to people within and outside of Kathmandu including but not limited to meals to those in need and medical professionals.

 Our goal is to raise **USD 15,000**.
 All your donations are tax deductible in the US.
 We also encourage you to speak with your employer to explore the possibility of employer matching.